 Master's students in Counseling Psychology must complete a minimum of 280 hours of direct service and 300 overall practicum hours in an approved supervised practicum in order to satisfy the program degree requirements.
-After completion of 18 quarter units, students qualify to begin their practicum.
+After completion of 18-quarter units, students qualify to begin their practicum.
 Pacifica requires 1st year summer enrollment in CP 609, Clinical Practice, so that students can secure an approved supervised practicum site by August 15 before the second year of study begins.
 Second year enrollment in fall quarter, CP 610, Clinical Practice I is contingent upon a grade of pass in CP 609, Clinical Practice.
-Students are expected to accrue a minimum of 30 hours of direct client contact during fall quarter of the 2nd year while enrolled in Clinical Practice I, CP 610.
-During winter, and spring quarter students continue enrollment in the Clinical Practice sequence of courses and continue to accrue direct service hours.
+Students are expected to engage in direct client contact during fall quarter of the 2nd year while enrolled in Clinical Practice I, CP 610, and throughout the residential Clinical Practice series in the second year of study.

 In order to receive a passing grade for the Clinical Practice sequence of six courses in the M.A.
-Counseling Psychology program, all course requirements must be met including the required number of direct client contact hours, and each student must successfully complete the Capstone I A, Comprehensive Oral Exam and Capstone I B, Written Vignette Exam.
-A student who is unable to secure a practicum site by the August 15 deadline before the second year of study begins would then need to defer Clinical Practice and the supervised practicum experience to the following year and must consult with the Director of Clinical Training and consult the Supervised Practicum Guidelines provided to all first-year students.
+Counseling Psychology program, all course requirements must be met including the successful completion of the Capstone I A, Comprehensive Oral Exam and Capstone I B, Written Vignette Exam.

+A student who is unable to secure a practicum site by the August 15 deadline before the second year of study begins would then need to defer Clinical Practice, Professional Skills Development and research courses, as well as the supervised practicum experience to the following year and must consult with the Director of Clinical Training.
+For more information, see the Supervised Practicum Guidelines provided to all first-year students.